 MOSAiC Expedition: More than a year in the Arctic to study NPIs that contribute to aerosols

 Creamean and his team traveled to the frozen Arctic aboard a German icebreaker called Polarstern, as part of the MOSAiC expedition.
-The goal of the researchers at the University of Colorado was to collect information on nucleating particles of ice (INP) in the central Arctic, away from terrestrial areas affected by other aerosol sources.
+The goal of the University of Colorado researchers was to collect information on nucleating particles of ice (INP) in the central Arctic, away from terrestrial areas affected by other aerosol sources.

 MOSAiC was a great expedition of international caliber: it hosted research projects from all over the world.